-Arc welding techniques generate, to a greater or lesser degree, radiation spanning ultraviolet to infrared and metal evaporation that condenses to fume.
-Each of these aspects has implication on the health and safety of the welder.
+Arc welding techniques generate, to a greater or lesser degree, radiation.
+This spans from ultraviolet to infrared and metal evaporation that condenses to fume.
+All have implications on the health and safety of the welder and therefore needs welding products / personal protective equipment (PPE).

 Other types of welding are gas welding, resistance welding, friction welding, especially friction stir, aluminothermic welding, used for joining rail track.
 Several of these processes can generate significant noise hazards.
 Other dangers are radiation, electromagnetic fields, fume and deposits, mechanical hazards, electrical hazards and gases.